 If your address has changed since you applied for OPT, contact your International Student Adviser as soon as possible.
-Do not attempt to contact USCIS and update the information yourself.
 Address issues are one of the biggest complications we see with OPT applications, so it is important to contact your ISA early if there are any changes in your application.
 Your ISA will provide instructions on how to contact USCIS to request the change.

 Can I stay in the U.S. while my application is pending?

 Yes.
-As long as the service center receives your application before the last day of your Grace Period, you can stay in the U.S. until your OPT is approved.
+As long as the service center receipts your application (not just receives) before the last day of your Grace Period, you can stay in the U.S. until your OPT is approved.

 Can I travel while my OPT is pending/before I receive my EAD card?

-Pre-completion OPT and travel before your program end date will not affect your eligiblity to travel internationally.
+Pre-completion OPT and travel before your program end date will not affect your eligibility to travel internationally.